-I use several different mediums consistently such as oil and watercolor painting, ink wash, ink pen, pencil, colored pencil, printmaking, collage and clay relief.
+I use several different mediums consistently such as oil, watercolor and gouache painting, ink wash, ink pen, pencil, colored pencil, printmaking, collage and clay relief.

 I have lived on and off in Hendersonville, North Carolina since 1976 when I married Gary Eblen.
 I enjoy hiking, gardening and travel.
 Much of my art is influenced by nature and places I have been.

 I use 6"x 11" Speedi-Cut Blocks to make relief prints then add collage from varieties of art papers.
 They tell a different story every time, which I like.